Something I’ve been avoiding

 That’s the contradiction I keep writing toward.
 And maybe why I keep writing around it.

 I don’t want to dramatise that.
 I don’t want to build the film around it.
 But it’s in there.
 Threaded through.
 Shaping the tone.
 The pacing.
-The way the camera lingers and retreats.
+In every detail and choice.

 Oum won’t explain herself.
 She doesn’t need to.
 The film isn’t her confession.
 It’s just the space in which we watch her.
 And where, perhaps, someone will see something they’ve never said out loud.